ioanac29/Pattern/README.md

 **No quote, no insight.**

-Every finding has to be supported by evidence from the research.
+Evidence-based findings have to be traceable to the research.
+Assumptions are kept separate and explicitly framed as things that still need validation.

 ## What makes Pattern different